Particl-Community/academy/docs/install_and_contrib.rst

             choco install git git-lfx gh sublimetext4 sublimemerge -y choco install python -y
-            # close the powershell and open a new one; then proceed
+            # close the powershell and open a new one; then proceed;
             pip install sphinx sphinx-rtd-theme sphinx-copybutton sphinx-tabs rst2pdf